Rye Pottery’s Design Team

 As respected studio potters Wally and Jack also have examples of their pre-war studio pottery in among others the Victoria and Albert Museum.
 (Click here and also here and here to see their studio work held by the V&A).

 Tony Bennett (RCA)

 Tony trained at Wolverhampton Art School & The Royal College of Art.
 He designed pieces for Royal Copenhagen before starting his teaching career, he recently retired from his post in the Pottery department at Hastings College to concentrate on producing his own commissioned work mainly for sale in galleries here and in the USA.
-He has designed a wide range of pieces here at Rye over the past 30 years, starting with the very successful Canterbury Tales series, which he researched meticulously finding some of his early inspiration in The Ellesmere Chronicles, later producing many beautifully modelled animals covering both domestic animals like sheep, cows and goats and of course Pigs, as well as some more exotic ones like Cockatoos or Zebras.
+He has designed a wide range of pieces here at Rye over the past 30 years, starting with the very successful Canterbury Tales series, which he researched meticulously finding some of his early inspiration in The Ellesmere Manuscript, later producing many beautifully modelled animals covering both domestic animals like sheep, cows and goats and of course Pigs, as well as some more exotic ones like Cockatoos or Zebras.
 He is able to convey great movement and strength in all his work for Rye, so that already many of his animals such as the Rye Rabbit are sought after collector items.

 Tony’s current subject with Rye is The 1066: Bayeux Tapestry, Battle of Hastings series where he is working very closely from the original wonderful Bayeux Tapestry itself with all its humour and detail so suited to both his own and Rye Pottery’s skills and abilities.